mzivic7/endcord/.github/CONTRIBUTING.md

 ## Contributing rules
 - Don't use inheritance.
 It makes code even more unreadable.
-- Don't use dataclasses, its too late now, use nested lists and dicts.
+- Don't use dataclasses, it's too late now, use nested lists and dicts.
 - NO typing!
 - Don't refactor, format (other than existing ruff config), clean, unnecessary optimize.
 I like the code the way it is.
 - Don't use `requests`, it uses 3MB more RAM than `http.client`.
 - Use `os.path` instead `pathlib`, its making things weird.
 - NO `asyncio`, this is pure `threading` project.
-- If you know how to do it and its not really hard, do it yourself, don't import large library for that.
+- If you know how to do it, and it's not really hard, do it yourself, don't import large library for that.

 ## Running from source